-Let us now move to the case of a set of POVMs.
-In this case, one could expect a connection between the set-coherence and the incompatibility of sets of POVMs as captured, e.g., via non-joint-measurability.
+We now move to the case of a set of POVMs.
+In this case, one could expect a connection between the set coherence and the incompatibility of sets of POVMs as captured, e.g., via non-joint-measurability.
 Joint measurability asks whether for a set of POVMs there exists a common POVM that functions as their common readout.
-Clearly, zero set-coherence guarantees mutual commutativity and, hence, joint measurability by using the product POVM $G_{\vec a}=\prod_x A_{a_x|x}$.
-This is indeed a POVM since $[A_{a_x|x},A_{a_y|y}]=0$ and it has the property $A_{a|x}=\sum_{\vec{a}}\delta_{a_x,a}G_{\vec a}$, i.e., neglecting all but the outcome $a_x$ gives the POVM $\{A_{a_x|x}\}_{a_x}$.
-Hence, the set-coherence is an upper bound on the incompatibility robustness~\cite{UBGP15}.
-However, there exist compatible sets of POVMs featuring nonzero set-coherence, such as noisy $X$ and $Z$ measurements, and one may expect that a high enough set-coherence ensures incompatibility.
+Clearly, zero set coherence guarantees mutual commutativity and hence joint measurability by using the product POVM $G_{\vec a}=\prod_x A_{a_x|x}$.
+This is indeed a POVM because $[A_{a_x|x},A_{a_y|y}]=0$ and it has the property $A_{a|x}=\sum_{\vec{a}}\delta_{a_x,a}G_{\vec a}$; i.e., neglecting all but the outcome $a_x$ gives the POVM $\{A_{a_x|x}\}_{a_x}$.
+Hence, the set coherence is an upper bound on the incompatibility robustness~\cite{UBGP15}.
+However, there exist compatible sets of POVMs featuring nonzero set coherence, such as noisy $X$ and $Z$ measurements, and one may expect that a high enough set coherence ensures incompatibility.
 These are interesting questions for future work.

-\textit{Set-coherence as a quantum game.---} We now discuss the operational meaning of set-coherence in terms of a quantum discrimination game.
-Let us consider the case of a set of states $\vec{\varrho}$.
-We show that if $\rob_1(\vec{\varrho})>0$, then there exists a specific discrimination game for which $\vec{\varrho}$ provides an advantage over any incoherent set (i.e., sets of states that have zero set-coherence).
+\textit{Set coherence as a quantum game.---} We now discuss the operational meaning of set coherence in terms of a quantum discrimination game.
+We consider the case of a set of states $\vec{\varrho}$ and show that if $\rob_1(\vec{\varrho})>0$, then there exists a specific discrimination game for which $\vec{\varrho}$ provides an advantage over any incoherent set (i.e., sets of states that have zero set coherence).
 Moreover, the value of $\rob_1(\vec{\varrho})$ quantifies precisely the relative advantage provided by $\vec{\varrho}$ over any incoherent set.

 To construct such a game we consider a task of subchannel discrimination, i.e., distinguishing between different branches of a time evolution.
 The branches are modelled as sets of completely positive maps $\mathcal C=\{\mathcal I_a\}_a$ with the property that $\sum_a\mathcal I_a$ is trace-preserving.
 Given $\mathcal C$ and a final measurement $\mathcal A$, the goal is to identify which subchannel $\mathcal{I}_a$ has been applied.
 The resource is the initial state $\varrho$.
 The success probability is given by